This page provides application developers an overview of how to troubleshoot their usage of Google APIs and Google Cloud APIs.

 Troubleshooting using metrics

 Google APIs provide free API metrics that cover common aspects of API usage, including request counts, errors, latencies, request and response sizes.
 They provide fine-grained dimensions in terms of applications and locations.
 Developers can discover abnormal API usage, and identify potential root causes.
-For example, error codes higher 400 can mean a recently updated application has some logical bugs, or higher request and response sizes can cause additional system load.
+For example, higher 400 errors can mean a recently updated application has some logical bugs, or higher request and response sizes can cause slower application performance.

 For more information, see Monitoring API usage.

 For security and privacy reasons, Google APIs generally don't provide API logs to application developers.
 We highly recommend application developers log API errors on the client side.
 You can either log the errors to a local storage or to a remote logging API, such as Cloud Logging API.